junxit/us-congress-bills-113/metadata.md

 - 2013-03-06 — Introduced in House
 - 2013-03-06 — Introduced in House
 - 2013-03-06 — Referred to the House Committee on Natural Resources.
+- 2013-03-07 — Referred to the Subcommittee on Energy and Mineral Resources.
+- 2013-03-21 — Subcommittee Hearings Held.
+- 2013-05-15 — Committee Consideration and Mark-up Session Held.
+- 2013-05-15 — Ordered to be Reported by Unanimous Consent.
+- 2013-05-15 — Subcommittee on Energy and Mineral Resources Discharged.
+- 2014-04-01 — Placed on the Union Calendar, Calendar No. 288.
+- 2014-04-01 — Reported by the Committee on Natural Resources.
+H. Rept.
+113-389.
+- 2014-04-01 — Reported by the Committee on Natural Resources.
+H. Rept.
+113-389.